instrumentthegrid/website-astro/src/content/about/-index.md

   image: /images/about/GV_WebsitePics_Various_8.png

 goal:
-  name: Scott Caruso
+  name: Scott L Caruso
   description: "Our ambition is to deliver next generation grid instrumentation.
 Our solution is novel, transformative, and creates the core capabilities required for the grid to move from seconds to milliseconds; from reactive to proactive.
 Collaboration is in our DNA, enabling us to harness the intersection between the broadband and power industries.
 We’re a team driven to execute on the critical outcomes that benefit our fellow citizens - a more reliable, resilient and secure grid!"
   avatar: /images/GV_Website_Grey_HOLD.png
-  designation: Co-founder & CEO -- GridVisibility, Inc.
+  designation: Co-founder & CEO -- GridVisibility, inc.

 lists:
   - title: Who we are?